 Unlike a typical sale auction where only the winner of the auction spends money for the auctioned item, all participants must make donations upfront to participate in the auction.
 All donations are non-refundable, and all donors, to the campaign, will receive recognition at following levels: Diamond, Ruby, Emerald, Sapphire and Garnet.

 GLCA, Inc. will exercise its best effort to obtain funding from government grants, participating members and various general fund-raising efforts.
 At this starting point in the fund-raising campaign GLCA Inc. does not know what the likely cost will be or required deadline for the completion of the project nor can it guarantee to the potential donors that it will succeed in raising enough money to be able to complete the dam restoration project.
-GLCA has applied for a DEC grant to help defray part of the cost of the engineering work required to determine several possible dam designs that could be submitted to the DEC for approval.
-The DEC has not yet announced the winners of these grant applications.
+GLCA has received a DEC grant to help defray part of the cost of the engineering work required to determine several possible dam designs that could be submitted to the DEC for approval.

 All donations to GLCA, Inc are non-refundable and tax deductible.
 GLCA has no administrative costs and uses 100% of donations for its cause.
 The donations for dam reconstruction will be will be kept in a separate account for dam work only.
 In the event that GLCA is unable to proceed with the construction project or is fortunate enough to receive contributions in excess of the project costs, these amounts will be used by GLCA for other lawful purposes of the Corporation as the Board deems appropriate at that time.